lhaake/unit4-proj-frontend/project_worksheet.md

 | Thursday, November 19 |
 |---|
 - Met with Alex for project approval.
 - Backend: Rails app is set up.
 2 tables in database - users and workouts.
-Set up Authorization on backend.
+Researched Authentication.
+Set up Auth on backend.
 Tested CRUD routes, Auth on Postman.
 Deployed to Heroku.
 Tested on postman after deployment with Heroku url.
 - Goal for rest of the day: watch Alex's videos about setting up Auth on front end, think through, write notes for react Architecture

 | Friday, November 20 |
 |---|
 - Worked on Authentication
+	- Research
 	- Troubleshooting the sign up, login, log out functionality
 	- The sign up and log in forms are working.
 	- Can see the token being saved in local storage in the "Application" section of Developer Tools